Narasimha Jharni: Significance

 People throng to this temple because it is believed that the Deity at the Narasimha Jharni Cave temple is a swayambhu roopam – in other words, the deity is self manifested and is very powerful.

 Recent developments

 To facilitate the devotees, the cave temple has been Air conditioned and Electrified for lighting systems.
-The temple is open from 8AM to 6PM.
+The temple is open from 8 a.m. to 6 p.m.
 The facilities at the temple are planned in a systematic way to draw more visitors.
 Creation of parking space, multi-purpose hall, rooms, overhead tank to ensure adequate water supply to the devotees and a percolation tank to make use of the water coming out of the cave has been taken up.
 A new approach road to the temple is being constructed to make a "systematic" entry to the temple.
 The pre-existing entry was not according to Vaastu.
 Now they are not allowing pilgrims to enter the cave as the water flow is slow.